stirlo/thegossroom.com/README.md

 ## Overview

 The Gossip Room is an automated celebrity gossip aggregator that collects and displays the latest celebrity news from various reputable sources.
-This project uses web scraping techniques and natural language processing to curate up-to-date, relevant gossip about popular celebrities.
+This project uses web scraping techniques and natural language processing to curate up-to-date, relevant gossip about popular celebrities, providing a dynamic and engaging user experience.

 ## Features

 - Automated collection of celebrity gossip from multiple RSS feeds
 - Dynamic updating of celebrity list based on trending topics
 - Responsive web design for optimal viewing on various devices
+- Full-width image display for a more immersive experience
+- Trending topics section showing popular subjects in the last hour and last 10 hours
+- Weekly popularity chart of most mentioned celebrities
+- Fallback content system to display recent popular stories when no new gossip is available
 - Attribution page to acknowledge and link to original sources
 - GitHub Actions for automated hourly updates